goshevs/pchained/README.md

 Examples
 ---

+TODO
-Currently, examples of the application of -pchaines- could be found in exmpales.do
+Examples of using -pchained- could be found in examples.do